NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 Regulation Details

-Prohibits PFAS in food packaging sold in New Jersey.
+Prohibits PFAS in fiber-based food packaging sold in New Jersey.
+Part of the Protecting Against Forever Chemicals Act.
 Longer phase-in period than most states.

 Exemptions